🔥Compare 20+ Prop Firms in Seconds

 When comparing prop firms, focusing only on maximum account size is a common mistake.
 To identify the best prop firms, you must evaluate the underlying rules that determine whether an account is sustainable or structured to trigger unnecessary breaches.

 - Two‑Step Evaluations: The industry standard.
 Traders must reach a profit target (usually 8–10%) in Phase 1, followed by a smaller target (around 5%) in Phase 2, while respecting strict daily and maximum loss limits.
-These programs often feature lower fees and higher leverage.
+These programmes often feature lower fees and higher leverage.

 - One‑Step Evaluations: A single evaluation phase with a profit target of roughly 10%.
 To offset the faster path to funding, firms often use a trailing drawdown instead of a static one, making risk management more challenging.

-2. Drawdown Mechanics: Static vs Trailing
+Drawdown rules: Static vs Trailing

-Drawdown calculation is the single most important factor in your survival as a funded trader.
+Drawdown calculation is one of the most important factors in your survival as a funded trader.
+Understanding drawdown rules is critical:

 - Static Drawdown: Based on your initial balance.
 A $100,000 account with a 10% max drawdown breaches at $90,000, regardless of profit made.
 This allows you to lock in gains and build a buffer.